 There are cheaper places to live, of course.
 A park model in a retirement community in Florida, for example, can be a very inexpensive way to live.
 And many folks are opting to retire in places like Costa Rica or Panama, where the cost of living is cheaper.

 But for most of us, retiring on Social Security alone would be a bleak retirement - one marked with privation and little in the way of options or leisure.

-2. Adding in the 4% Rule: As I noted in an earlier posting, one rule-of-thumb investment advisers use is the 4% Rule.
+2. Adding in the 4% Rule: As I noted in an earlier posting, one rule-of-thumb investment advisers use is the 4% Rule (Some go as high as 5%).
 Simply stated, this rule is that you should spend no more than 4% of your retirement savings per year, adjusting that amount for inflation.
 If you stick to that rule, the money in your account should outlast you - at least in theory.

 Assume we have $500,000 in retirement savings.
 4% of this amount would be $20,000 a year - not a lot of money, but added to our $36,000 a year in Social Security produces a respectable $56,000 a year in retirement savings.
 A couple could live on that, comfortably, and for many Americans, this is about the average income.